resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 basis.

 One common way of working is to start up a machine based on a NeCTAR image, then to install your own software onto it, and then to make a copy of its hard drive as it runs.
+This copy is written back to the images store.

 This process is called "snapshotting".

 This saves you from having to reinstall the software next time you launch a machine.